rainmanh/jumpscale_core8/README.md

 bash install.sh
 ```

-## remark to do with cachin on internet
+## remark to do with caching on internet

 - sometimes if can be you think you download the right install.sh script but it doesn't because its cached somewhere
 - best way how to get around that is to do